Please do not leave this page until complete. This can take a few moments.

 The quarry supplied stone for the Maine Turnpike, Interstate 295, the Seabrook Nuclear Power Plant, and the Portland Jetport main runway, according to a 2006 Current Publishing article.
 The quarry was sold to Pike Industries in 2006.

 The previously planned 500,000-square-foot retail development on the site that included the Walmart had been in the works since 2015.
 Waterstone bought the property last year.

-Levy said the aim is to be unique, to look outward at the community, but also find the best use for a site that was industrial, then barren, for so long as the cities grew around it.
+Levy said the aim for Rock Row is that it be unique, to look outward at the community, but also find the best use for a site that was industrial, then barren, for so long as the cities grew around it.

 “It’s a good challenge to redevelop an old industrial site,” he said.
 “It was mined for 100 years, taking from the earth.
 We want to do something sustainable, to develop this in a sustainable way that contributes to the community.”

 He said while it will draw regionally, developers are also aware that the they are at “the front door of Westbrook,” and have worked closely with the city to make the development something residents want.

 “We don’t want to be the Old Port, or Thompson’s Point, or the Maine Mall,” he said.
 But the development will be part of that whole.

 Needham, Mass.-based Waterstone owns more than 9 million square feet of retail space at more than 65 properties.

 While the company has done developments of the same magnitude, Levy said Rock Row is different.

 “This is a great blank canvas,” he said.